 If you have a medical condition, or if you are arguing that your removal would cause an extreme hardship to a U.S. citizen child with a medical condition, a doctor or psychiatrist might testify about the medical condition and the lack of care available for it in your home country.
 If you are seeking immigration relief based on torture in your home country, a doctor might confirm that your scars or symptoms are consistent with torture.
 Or they might help explain gaps in your testimony by presenting evidence that they may have resulted from post-traumatic stress disorder or another psychological condition.

-You will need to provide your witness list to the immigration court and the government before the Master Calendar hearing in your case.
-(Read more here about Master Calendar hearings.)
+You will need to provide your witness list to the immigration court and the government before the date set by the judge during the Master Calendar hearing in your case.
 You should include any witness who might testify, even if you are not certain whether they will.
 A witness is not required to testify at the hearing just because they appear on the list.